 So I'm going back to college.
 I start on August 11th.
 Here's my deal though.
 I've been in and out of college since I graduated in 2009 because of Epilepsy problems.
 I've gone to college three other times already.
 Also for three different things.
 Should have stayed with the same track I know but I'm indecisive and I get bored easily.
 First time I was at the community college, I was there for my AA but I had just found out that I had Epilepsy.
-My GPA started dropping near the… read more
+My GPA started dropping near the end of a year and a… read more

 I can fully recommend the Livescribe pens.
 My last job as a Technical Writer was enhanced a great deal by using one.